kytos/documentation/tutorials/napps/create_your_napp.rst

    Do not override ``__init__``.
 Instead, use ``setup``.

 Right after the setup, there is the ``execute`` method.
-But we are going to cover it deeper on another tutorial.
+But we are going to cover it deeper on part 2 of this tutorial.

 .. code-block:: python